How Can Medications Help Treat Cerebral Palsy?

 - Loss of appetite

-Depakene® is an anti-seizure medication.
-Depakene® is the brand name for valproic acid.
-It is used to control seizures in patients with epilepsy and other conditions.
-Depakene® is also used to treat mania and prevent migraine headaches.
+Depakene® is an anti-seizure medication and the brand name for valproic acid.
+It is used to control seizures in patients with epilepsy and other conditions such as mania and migraine headaches.

 - Double vision

 - Loss of coordination

 - Uncontrollable eye movements

 Klonopin is a drug used to control petit mal and grand mal seizures.
 It is also used to help treat panic attacks.
 Klonopin is the U.S. trade name for clonazepam.
 Klonopin is in a class of medications called benzodiazepines.
 These medications work by decreasing the abnormal activity in the brain that causes seizures.

 In addition to its anticonvulsant properties, Klonopin also has muscle relaxant, anxiolytic and hypnotic properties.

 Klonopin side effects include: